 This document sets forth the Personal Data Processing Policies of the Colombian Coffee Growers Federation, acting as a private union entity and as Administrator of the National Coffee Fund (hereinafter, the ENTITY), in compliance with provisions of Law 1581 of 2012 and Decree 1377 of 2013.
-It describes the mechanisms through which the ENTITY guarantees an adequate handling of the personal data collected in its databases, in order to enable owners to exercise the habeas data right.
+It describes the mechanisms through which the ENTITY guarantees an adequate handling of the personal data collected in its databases, in order to enable data subjects to exercise the habeas data right.

 The ENTITY is a private, non-profit legal entity, domiciled in Bogotá, with legal status recognized by the national Government through executive resolution No. 33 of September 2, 1927, published in the Official Gazette No. 20,894 of 1928, with taxpayer ID number (NIT) 860.007.538-2, whose contact details are the following:

 Address: Calle 73 No. 8-13, Bogotá DC, Colombia

 Authorization: Prior, express and informed consent by the data subject for personal data processing;

 Database: Organized set of personal data that is the object of processing;

 Personal data: Any information related or that can be associated with one or several identified or identifiable natural persons;

 Processor: Natural or legal person, public or private, that on its own or jointly with others processes personal data on behalf of the Controller;

 Controller: Natural or legal person, public or private, that on its own or jointly with others decides on the database and/or data processing;